deepanshu-Raj/SentinelRAG/README.md

 A summary metrics table (loaded from `artifacts/summary_metrics.csv`) is displayed underneath the plots for precise numeric comparison.

-### Running the Interface
+### Running Locally

 ```bash
 streamlit run app/streamlit_app.py
 ```

 The app caches the hybrid retriever on first load (`@st.cache_resource`), so subsequent queries within the same session execute without re-indexing.
+When running locally, you can either enter the key in the sidebar or set `OPENAI_API_KEY` in a `.env` file — the app checks both.

 ## Benchmark Results